makrai/notes/mosbach2006-stabil-finetune.md

 ## 4.1 Does catastrophic forgetting cause fine-tuning instability?

-* Catastrophic forgetting (McCloskey and Cohen, 1989; Kirkpatrick+ 2017) refers
+* Catastrophic forgetting (McCloskey and Cohen, 1989; Kirkpatrick+ 2017)
   * neural network is sequentially trained to perform two different tasks, and it loses its ability to perform the first task after being trained on the second
   * in our setup: after fine-tuning a pre-trained model, it can no longer perform the original masked language modeling task used for pre-training
   * can be measured in terms of the perplexity on the original training data
     * the language modeling performance of a pre-trained model correlates with its fine-tuning accuracy (Liu+ 2019; Lan+ 2020),
-    * no clear motivation for why preserving the original MLM performance after fine-tuning is important.
-1
+    * no clear motivation for why preserving the original MLM performance after fine-tuning is important
-      * only where supervised fine-tuning as an intermediate training step, e.g. with the goal of domain adaptation
+      * only where supervised fine-tuning as an intermediate training step, eg with the goal of domain adaptation
       * We leave an investigation of this setting for future work
 * In the context of fine-tuning BERT,
   Lee+ (2020)'s regularization method has an effect of alleviating catastr forg
-* how exactly catastrophic forgetting occurs during fine-tuning and how it relates to the observed fine-tuning instability.
-To better
+* how exactly catastrophic forgetting occurs during fine-tuning and how it relates to the observed fine-tuning instability
 * we perform the following experiment:
   * fine-tune BERT on RTE, following the default strategy by Devlin+ (2019)
   * select three successful and three failed fine-tuning runs and